How to Use Your Education Stimulus Funding

 While the DSA doesn’t release specific outdoor or indoor furniture guidelines, it does require that schools submit an accessibility plan with any construction project.
 To ensure your learning facility will gain DSA approval, you must have ADA-accessible seating and furniture options.
 These could include DSA-approved outdoor furniture like accessible picnic tables.
 The DSA also favors the installation of tables with removable chairs.

-Wabash Valley offers DSA-approved benches, picnic tables and other accessible seating options you can use in your outdoor classrooms.
+Wabash Valley offers ADA-accessible benches, picnic tables and other accessible seating options you can use in your outdoor classrooms.

 Ways to Use Your Funding to Create Outdoor Learning Environments

 Since the first round of COVID-19 aid money arrived, many schools have chosen to put their portion toward outdoor learning centers.
 The Portland public school system in Maine has set an excellent example for putting their allotted funding to practical use.
 They used their relief money to build 156 flexible open-air classrooms to support hybrid learning for their 5,000 students.
 Specifically, the schools invested in shade sails, seating, easels, carts and learning kits for students.
 Since the area experiences winter in full force, the school district also purchased warm winter gear for students.

 Portland’s public schools are only one example of the many schools across all levels using their aid money to create open-air learning environments.
 Facilities with outdated ventilation systems can provide far more fresh air to students outside than they can indoors.
 Even with the best ventilation, being outside is a safer alternative.
 Learning outdoors in a group environment can help students begin to make up for lost progress.